Proprietors of Punch Magazine

 Shirley Brooks himself sought financial help from Bradbury and Evans several times; one such request in November 1856 was met, as usual, with help, and he replied:

 "MY DEAR B. & E., One word more of sincerest thanks for your kindness, which has much relieved my mind."

-John Leech, also a good friend of Bradbury and Evans, took many financial loans from them; in 1866, 2 years after his death Leech's estate owed Bradbury and Evans some £2000.
+John Leech, also a good friend of Bradbury and Evans, took many financial loans from them; in 1866, two years after his death Leech's estate owed Bradbury and Evans some two-thousand pounds.

-By 1845 Punch was reaching a weekly audience of approximately 200,000 people.
+By 1845 Punch was reaching a weekly audience of approximately two-hundred thousand people.
 This steady rise in the popularity of Punch with the reading public from the mid 1840s had a huge impact on the growth and success of Bradbury and Evans.
-In 1842, the year that they purchased Punch, the firm had 6 printing presses operating from their Lombard Street premises; by 1851 they were employing between 300 to 400 people and were the publishers of Charles Dickens and William Makepeace Thackeray, and a decade later were employing between 400 and 500 people.
+In 1842, the year that they purchased Punch, the firm had six printing presses operating from their Lombard Street premises; by 1851 they were employing between three-hundred to four-hundred people and were the publishers for Charles Dickens and William Makepeace Thackeray, and a decade later were employing between four-hundred and five-hundred people.